A comprehensive guide to behavioral analytics

 With a view of what’s happening within the product, teams can run experiments and make alterations to improve the product and help users find more value.

 How to choose the right behavioral analytics provider

 The best behavioral data analytics solutions are compatible with many systems, offer quick results, and are versatile.
 They allow teams to integrate their full range of digital products, from desktop and mobile applications to internal services like CRM, social media platforms, and customer support system.
 They have friendly, intuitive interfaces that allow teams to quickly find answers, and they provide a breadth of functionality, including some that teams don’t yet need, but may in the future.

 Swapping out a behavioral analysis platform can be a costly and time-consuming endeavor.
 Teams can save themselves time and money by evaluating vendors with great caution and investing in a platform that offers them room to grow into.

-Look for a behavior analytics solution with:
+Look for user behavior analytics tools with:

-- The ability to automatically capture user and event data
+- The ability to automatically capture user and event data points

 - Pre-built reports such as funnels, cohorts, and retention